 The terms and conditions of the award agreement should specify any budgetary restrictions imposed by a particular sponsor.
 If the terms and conditions for re-budgeting are not addressed or are unclear in the award agreement, the PI/PD should consult OGSP and the sponsoring agency for clarification and direction.

 Once a portion of the prime award is sub-awarded to a sub-recipient, there are substantial post-award issues with which the PI/PD and university are responsible for complying.
 Sub-recipient monitoring requires the PI/PD be in frequent contact with the sub-recipient.
-The PI/PD is responsible for ensuring the necessary deliverables are met and working with Financial Services to coordinate reimbursements to the sub-recipient institution.
+The PI/PD is responsible for ensuring the necessary deliverables are met and working with GCA-PA and Financial Services to coordinate reimbursements to the sub-recipient institution.

 A sub-award, also referred to as a sub-contract, is an award issued under a prime sponsored research award for the procurement of specific services or program-related tasks.
 Issuance of a sub-award under a federal prime award is subject to compliance with federal law.
-All sub-awards are subject to the terms and conditions of the prime sponsored research award and the normal purchasing requirements of GC.
+All sub-awards are subject to the terms and conditions of the prime sponsored research award and the normal purchasing requirements of GCSU.

 There are two basic types of sub-award arrangements:

 - When GCSU is the recipient of a sub-award